Tarantino dialect: History

 In 1801 the city was once again under the dominion of French troops, who left their mark with their Franco-Provençal language.

+The 20th century represented a period of profound transformations for the Tarantino dialect.
+Industrialization and massive internal migratory flows accelerated a process of regional standardization, with a progressive attenuation of the most distinctly Salentino features that had characterized the dialect up to the first decades of the 20th century.

 Taranto has long been linked to the Kingdom of Naples, which would explain some words in common with the Neapolitan dialect.